 Edit Content

-Egypt Freezes Israeli Ambassador Appointment
+Egypt Blocks Israeli Ambassador Appointment Amid Rising Tensions

 Cairo has effectively frozen the appointment of Israel’s next ambassador, Uri Rotman, signaling a deepening rift in what has long been a cornerstone of regional stability.
 According to Egyptian sources quoted by Asharq al-Awsat, Egypt has declined to approve Rotman’s nomination, leaving Israel without a formal ambassador in Cairo at a time when regional tensions are surging.